ThorstenDoherr/searchengine/SE/searchengine.md

 The format is intended to provide a direct access to the raw results.
 It is not suited for manual labeling or quality control.
 Choose the <b>exportextended</b> function for such purposes.
 Still, it is possible to include the search term fields and the candidate data.
 When the parameter <i>Ltext</i> is .t., the fields "searchtxt" and "foundtxt" will be appended to the format containing the concatenated data of the search and candidate fields (separated with the pipe character).
 Even though, this representation of the results contains much more redundancy due to repeating search term than the extended export format, it may be better suited for post-processing comparisons.

+You can import an exported result text file as long as the parameters for the unique identifiers <i>Ssearchkey</i> and <i>Sfoundkey</i> have been omitted.
+This allows the external manipulation of results, which can be reintroduced to the SearchEngine via the <b>importresult</b> function.

 Examples:
 <code>export("D:\\se\\export.txt")</code>
 exports the result table in direct format using record numbers of search and base table.